 While there, you can hike some of the 150 miles of well-maintained and marked trails.

 You can also spend a few days camping.
 The park has a desert climate, so bring lots of water.

 4. Organ Pipe Cactus National Monument

-This park is located close to the US-Mexico border, so as a backpacker you can easily continue with your international travels and visit Mexico after spending some time here.
+This park is close to the US-Mexico border, so as a backpacker, you can easily continue your international travels and visit Mexico after spending some time here.

-The attraction is also named after a type of cacti, the organ pipe cactus, whose stems look like a pipe organ.
+The attraction is named after a type of cactus, the organ pipe cactus, whose stems look like a pipe organ.

-At this national monument, you can learn about how plants and animals survive in the desert, take scenic drives, hike in the wilderness or camp.
+At this national monument, you can learn how plants and animals survive in the desert, take scenic drives, hike in the wilderness, or camp.